devopsguytm/nodejs-tekton/README.md

 With Red Hat OpenShift on IBM Cloud developers have a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters.
 OpenShift clusters build on Kubernetes container orchestration that offers consistency and flexibility for your development lifecycle operations.

-This repository holds a series of tutorials that help you as a developer to become familiar with Red Hat OpenShift , Tekton and K8S in IBM Cloud and how to deploy applications on and with OpenShift / K8S.
+This repository holds a series of tutorials that help you as a developer to become familiar with builds, deployments and webhooks on Red Hat OpenShift 4.3 and K8S 1.16+ in IBM Cloud using Tekton Pipelines.

 In order to run these tutorials, you need an [IBM Cloud account](https://cloud.ibm.com/registration).